The Latin Americans

 The history of independent Peru begins on July 28, 1821, the day that the Argentine General José de San Martín, head of the Liberation Expedition, proclaimed the independence of Peru in Lima.
 Peru has experienced a time of prosperity, know as the Age of Guano, a period of economic stability that ended shortly after the war with Spain.

-In Wars of Liberty, the Peruvians have a weak economy, as they receive little economic support from their Home City.
-However, they have a strong military, and many special tactics that allow them to strategize effectively against their enemy.
+In Wars of Liberty, the Peruvians have a strong military, and many special tactics that allow them to strategize effectively against their enemy.

 Peruvians